 22) What is the validity period of the Registration certificate issued to a Casual Taxable Person and non-Resident Taxable person?

-The certificate of registration issued to a “casual 34 taxable person” or a “non-resident taxable person” shall be valid for a period of ninety days from the effective date of registration.
-However, the proper officer, at the request of the said taxable person, may extend the validity of the aforesaid period of ninety days by a further period not
+In terms of section 27(1) read with proviso thereto, the certificate of registration issued to a “casual taxable person” or a “non-resident taxable person” shall be valid for a period specified in the application for registration or 90 days from the effective date of registration, whichever is earlier.
+However, the proper officer, at the request of the said taxable person, may extend the validity of the aforesaid period of 90 days by a further period not exceeding 90 days.

 23) Is there any Advance tax to be paid by a Casual Taxable Person and Non-resident Taxable Person at the time of obtaining registration under this Special Category?

 Yes.
-While a normal taxable person does not have to make any deposit of money to obtain registration, a casual taxable person or a non-resident taxable person shall, at the time of submission of application for registration under sub-section (1) of section 19, make an advance deposit of tax in an amount equivalent to the estimated tax liability of such person for the period for which the registration is sought.
-If registration is to be extended beyond the initial period of ninety days, an advance additional amount of tax equivalent to the estimated tax liability is to be deposited for the period for which the extension beyond ninety days is being sought.
+As per Section 27(2) of CGST Act, 2017, A casual taxable person or a non-resident taxable person shall, at the time of submission of application for registration under sub-section (1) of section 25, make an advance deposit of tax in an amount equivalent to the estimated tax liability of such person for the period for which the registration is sought:

 24) Whether Amendments to the Registration Certificate is permissible?

 Yes.
-In terms of Section 20, the proper officer may on the basis of such information furnished either by the registrant or as ascertained by him, approve or reject amendments in the registration particulars in the manner and within such period as may be prescribed.
-It is to be noted that permission of the proper officer for making amendments will be required for only certain core fields of information, whereas for the other fields, the registrant can himself carry out the amendments.
+In terms of Section 28 of the CGST Act, 2017, the proper officer may on the basis of such information provided either by the registrant or as understood by him, approve or reject amendments in the registration particulars in the manner and within such period as may be prescribed.
+The permission of the proper officer for making amendments will be required for only certain core fields and cases, whereas for the other fields, the registrant can himself amend.

 25) Whether Cancellation of Registration Certificate is permissible?

 Yes.
-Any Registration granted under this Act may be cancelled by the Proper Officer, in circumstances mentioned in Section 21 of the MGL.
+Any Registration granted under this Act may be canceled by the Proper Officer, in circumstances mentioned in Section 29 of the CSGT Act, 2017.
 The proper officer may, either on his own motion or on an application filed, in the prescribed manner, by the registered taxable person or by his legal heirs, in case of death of such person, cancel the registration, in such manner and within such period as may be prescribed.

-26) Whether cancellation of Registration under CGST Act means cancellation under SGST Act also?
+26) Whether cancellation of Registration under the CGST Act means cancellation under SGST Act also?

 27) Can the proper Officer Cancel the Registration on his own?

-28) What happens when the registration is obtained by means of wilful mis-statement, fraud or suppression of facts?
+28) What happens when the registration is obtained by means of willful misstatement, fraud, or suppression of facts?

-29) Is there an option to take centralized registration for services under MGL?
+29) Is there an option to take centralized registration for services under GST?

-No. However the taxpayer has the option to register such separate business verticals independently in terms of Section 19(2) of MGL.
+No. However the taxpayer has the option to register such separate business verticals independently as per Section 25(2) of the CGST Act, 2017.